Trauma course Lam Dong Vietnam

 The expansion into community first aid was a strong step towards better outcomes.
 Despite an obvious need and request for this course by community members, the availability of trained lecturers and an approved mechanism to deliver the course, there appears to be considerable barriers to its continuance.

 We would like to continue to assist to make these communities safer and lessen the financial and social burdens of trauma.
-In the absense of a request or feedback from them, these projects are on hold.
+In the absence of a request or feedback from them, these projects are on hold.

 Conversations with local staff and prior medical directors confirmed the ongoing need for the course and a willingness to devote resources (people, infrastructure and equipment) to improve trauma care.